prysmaticlabs/documentation/website/docs/prysm-usage/slasher.md

 ## What is a Slasher

 **Slasher** is the name of software that can detect slashable events from validators and report those to the protocol.
 You can think of a slasher as the “police” of the network.
+Running a slasher is **optional**.
 In order to detect slashable messages, the slasher records the attesting and proposing history for every validator on the network, and cross references this history with what is broadcasted to find slashable messages such as double blocks or surrounding votes.

-All the network needs is **1 honest, properly functioning slasher**to monitor the network because any slashings found are propagated to the entire network for it to be put into a block as soon as possible.
+All the network needs is *1 honest, properly functioning slasher* to monitor the network because any slashings found are propagated to the entire network for it to be put into a block as soon as possible.

 Running a slasher is not meant to be profitable.
 Slashing is meant to be rare and whistleblower rewards are low on purpose.
-Running a slasher is meant to be an **altruistic action**, and once again, only a single honest, properly functioning slasher needs to be active in the network to catch slashable offenses.
+Running a slasher is meant to be an *altruistic action*, and once again, only a single honest, properly functioning slasher needs to be active in the network to catch slashable offenses.
 Thankfully, this is a low bar to entry, and we envision quite a lot of users and entities will run slashers to ensure network security.

 ## Running Slasher